Ashay Nigam

 The model was deciding things it shouldn’t.

-Without ordering logic, responses became unstable.
-Users saw different priorities across similar queries.
+Without ordering logic, priorities changed across similar queries, making responses unreliable.

 The system needed a decision layer before an AI layer.

-+ The real design problem became a ranking problem.
++ The design problem became a ranking problem.

 Monitoring Signals